danielsaidi/website_danielsaidi/collections/_posts/2020/2020-01-05-create-an-spm-package-for-swiftui.md

 ---
-title: Create an SPM Package for SwiftUI
+title: Creating an SPM Package for SwiftUI
 date:  2020-01-05 12:00:00 +0100
 tags:  swiftui spm
 icon:  swiftui
 ---

 In this post, we'll create a package for the Swift Package Manager.
 The result will be a package that adds more gestures to SwiftUI.

-At the end of this post, we'll have a fully functional package, but it will lack some features that an open-source project should have, such as support for CocoaPods, Carthage, Fastlane, Bitrise etc.

 ## Background

-I have [several open source projects][GitHub] and was very excited when Apple last WWDC announced that SPM was coming to iOS.
-[CocoaPods][CocoaPods] and [Carthage][Carthage] are great dependency managers, but have problems that SPM has the potential to solve, since it's integrated into Xcode.
+I have [several open source projects][GitHub] and was excited when Apple last WWDC announced that SPM was coming to iOS.
+[CocoaPods][CocoaPods] and [Carthage][Carthage] are great dependency managers, but have problems that SPM can solve since it's integrated into Xcode.

-As this is written, SPM is young and has some childhood problems.
-As your package evolves and you add a demo project, support for 3rd party dependency managers, CI integrations etc. you may run into some problems.
+SPM is young and has some childhood problems.
+As your package evolves and you add a demo project, support for 3rd party dependency managers, CI integrations, etc. SPM may provide you with some unexpected problems.

 Therefore, let's focus on the most essential features in this post.
 Let's save these problems for later, and take them on as we add more features to the package.

-## Create the package
+## Creating the package

 Let's start by creating a Swift package.
-In the Terminal, create a new folder for the package, navigate to it and create the package within it:
+In Terminal, create a new folder for the package, navigate to it, then create a new package within it:

 ```bash
 mkdir SwiftUIGestures